Heat Loss Information

 To Contractors and Technicians

-If you own a contracting company now is the time to get your tech's trained to better understand electrical diagrams, use of meters, ohm's law, etc. Network with a good electrician to assist in training your tech's.
+If you own a contracting company, now is the time to get your techs trained to understand better electrical diagrams, use of meters, ohm's law, etc. Network with a good electrician to assist in training your techs.
 You can pass work back and forth to benefit both of you.

 To the Tech's